 Quantum scrambling is the complete diffusion of information throughout a quantum system.
-The system is not just entangled, but it is entangled throughout all corners of the system.
-Scrambling is also thought to be the fate of information introduced into a black hole, and is a great example of the connection between quantum information and cosmology.
+The system is not just entangled, but it is entangled at all depth levels throughout the whole system.
+Scrambling is also thought to be the fate of information introduced into a black hole, and is a perfect example of the connection between quantum information and cosmology.
 But scrambling it is very difficult to measure, because the space of quantum states is exponentially large.

 We didn’t create a black hole in the lab, but instead implemented a 7-qubit circuit on our universal quantum computer that for the first time shows the unambiguous detection of scrambling.
 The signature is a successful teleportation of information across the circuit.